fonnesbeck/git_tutorial/git.md

 # Diffing with HEAD

-^  The real goodness in all this is when you can refer to previous commits.
+^  you can refer to previous commits.
 We do that by adding `~1` to refer to the commit one before `HEAD`.

 ```bash
 $ git diff HEAD~1 diary.txt